ucb-bar/hammer/doc/Hammer-Basics/Hammer-Setup.md

 Do not commit the changes to `pyproject.toml` or `poetry.lock` without first removing the source dependency.
 You only need to specify `extras` if you need the `asap7` optional dependency (gdstk).

-#### From a Generic Python Project

-Other repos, such as Chipyard, are not poetry projects, but still depend on Hammer.
-To use Hammer as a source dependency:

-1. Remove the PyPI hammer-vlsi dependency from the project (e.g. by editing a conda env.yml file and rerunning dependency resolution)
-1. Clone Hammer somewhere on your disk
-1. Activate the virtualenv of the project (e.g. Chipyard)
-1. Run `pip install -e .` from the root of Hammer *within the project's virtualenv*

 ## Developer Setup